akononovicius/physRisk-content-repository/articles/2018/kinetic-rich-gets-richer.md

     return wealth
 ```

 Note that this formulation not only helps to obtain the results faster, but also reveals that the initial model is equivalent to a Brownian motion with absorbing boundaries.
 This provides intuition on how the temporal solutions should look like.
-And what we get from numerical simulation matches the theoretical expectation (see figure below).
+And what we get from numerical simulation matches the theoretical expectation (see figure bellow).

 ![Evolution of the distribution of wealth in the initial model.
 The PDF becomes broader and its middle peak value starts to move to the middle.
 After some time it starts to decline and boundary peaks (at 0 and total wealth) start to become more prominent.
 Figure was obtained by setting nAgents=25, wealth=4 and nSteps to the specified t values.](/uploads/2017/12/rgr-initial-idea-time-pdf.png "Evolution of the distribution of wealth in the initial model.
 The PDF becomes broader and its middle peak value starts to move to the middle.
 After some time it starts to decline and boundary peaks (at 0 and total wealth) start to become more prominent.
 Figure was obtained by setting nAgents=25, wealth=4 and nSteps to the specified t values.")